Manishchauhan7/Networking-Course-main/Transport-Layer.md

 <div align=center>
+<h3>6</h3>
   <h1>Transport Layer</h1>
 </div>

 ## Transport Layer

 - Let's say me and my friend are chatting on a messenger app.
 I send a message to my friend.
-This part of transferring that message from me to my friend is done by Networking Layer.
+This part of transferring that message from me to my friend is done by **Networking Layer**.
 - Transport lies inside the device meaning transferring data inside a single device from the internet.
 - The `Networking Layer` transfers data from one device to another.
 - Transport Layer takes that data from Networking layer and sends it to the correct application.